Smart Zipleana (AQHA)

 |Online Adoption Application|

 Nashville is an incredibly sweet mare who came to SAFE virtually unhandled.
-Despite this lack of education and experience, Nashville is taking very well to the introductory work of SAFE’s Volunteer Riding program!
+Despite this lack of education and experience, Nashville is taking very well to the introductory work of SAFE’s Horsemanship program!
 She was recently started under saddle, shows a great willingness to learn, and is excelling quickly!
 This mare will make an excellently soft and willing riding partner for someone with the proper handling and continued education.

 All SAFE horses are adopted with a no-breeding clause, no exceptions.